kewlfft/ansible-aur/README.md

 ### Examples
 Use it in a task, as in the following examples:
 ```
-# Install trizen using the internal helper, skip if trizen is already installed
+# Install trizen using makepkg, skip if trizen is already installed
-- aur: name=trizen use=internal skip_installed=true
+- aur: name=trizen use=makepkg skip_installed=true
   become: yes
   become_user: aur_builder